 Sign up to get 40,000 bonus miles with United Explorer Card.

 My friend Ashley and I drove from LA and met our friend Ramon who was traveling from San Diego for a hiking and camping trip.
 We met at the main gate and stopped at the gift shop before making our way to Jumbo Rocks Campsite.
 Driving through the park, you’ll see countless Joshua Trees, (which are actually a type of yucca) and boulder formations that I was anxious to climb.

 The campsite has a restroom, fire rings, and grills, but no water.

 We set up our tents quickly and started to plan our next adventure.
 Since it was getting late, we decided not to roam too far from our campsite that afternoon so we could make it back in time for sunset.
 The journey proved to be worth it, rewarding us with spectacular views.

-Once the sun went down, I had no idea the light show that would be in store for us.
-Of course, weather varies, but that night there wasn’t a cloud in the sky, making way for a clear view of the milky way and countless shooting stars.
+Once the sun went down, I had no idea how many views of shooting stars would be in store for us.
+Of course, the weather varies, but that night there wasn’t a cloud in the sky, making way for a clear view of the milky way and countless shooting stars.
 It was remarkable and one of my favorite memories of the park.